 5. Your heart pumps 2,000 gallons of blood a day!

-According to Hoag, the average person’s heart beats 100,000 times a day and pumps about 2,000 gallons of blood.
+The average person’s heart beats 100,000 times a day and pumps about 2,000 gallons of blood.
 Although the average human body only has about 1.2 to 1.5 gallons of blood in our system, our heart is busy day and night making sure that it is circulated throughout the entire body.

 That sounds like a ton of work for such a complex organ to do, so it is important that people look out for their heart health.
 The American Heart Association always offers advice and tips on how you can help yourself and others look out for your heart health!